 So there you have it!
-As you can see, there are many methods for learning Korean.
-How long it take to learn Korean really comes down to you and how much time you pout into it.
+As you can see, there are many methods of learning Korean.
+How long it takes to learn Korean really comes down to you and how much time you put into it.
 If you are serious about becoming fluent or at least able to have conversations, it would take at least 2-4 hours of daily study over the course of 1-2 years for most people.
 Also included should be time spent speaking with native speakers.

 There’s no point in learning everything you can from books and online courses, but can’t apply it in the real world.
 I know a few people who rarely used tools like books, and just learned by speaking with Koreans, watching TV shows, and learning vocabulary.
 These people may have some special talent, but also think about how you learned your native language.
 Books are helpful, but there’s nothing like going and immersing yourself in the language.

 Good luck with your studies.
 We know you can do it!